Are you looking for writing motivation?

 - Did your post not garner much more appreciation when you repeated the story on the internet?

-You even got twenty pairs of eyeballs on your content that was roughly three times compared to your first two attempts.
+You even got twenty pairs of eyeballs on your content which was roughly three times compared to your first two attempts.

 So what went wrong?